cruple396/PokeCrush/README.txt

 PokeCrush

 Description:
-Pokecrush is a Pokemon themed Candy Crush game.
+PokeCrush is a Pokemon themed Candy Crush game.

 How to execute program:
 Open Game.html with a browser.
 No installing or compiling needed.